Misophonia: Management

 Despite high demand in the community, there has been relatively limited research into misophonia treatment and intervention, and few clinical providers have extensive knowledge of it.
 People seeking misophonia treatment often rate it unsatisfactory.
 Indeed, no misophonia treatments or interventions currently qualify as evidence-based.
-But several recent studies investigated cognitive-behavioural therapy (CBT) as an option, and there are reports of other approaches, including tinnitus retraining therapy (TRT), exposure therapy, third-wave psychotherapies such as dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT), and some pharmacological treatments.
+But several recent studies investigated cognitive behavioral therapy (CBT) as an option, and there are reports of other approaches, including tinnitus retraining therapy (TRT), exposure therapy, third-wave psychotherapies such as dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT), and some pharmacological treatments.

 CBT-based programs have the strongest evidentiary support of any misophonia treatment so far.
-Trials of a group-based CBT program, one of them a randomized clinical trial, have found reductions in misophonia symptoms, which appeared to be maintained one year later.
+Trials of a group-based CBT program, including a randomized clinical trial, have found reductions in misophonia symptoms, which appeared to be maintained one year later.
 Another randomized clinical trial evaluated a CBT-based mobile health app, which also appeared to reduce misophonia symptoms.

 Several case reports on third-wave psychotherapies such as DBT or ACT have found preliminary evidence of possible benefits.
-A small-scale randomized pretest-posttest study has compared online group-based CBT to online group-based mindfulness and ACT, reporting improvements in both treatment conditions and no significant differences in outcome between the two treatments.
 Additional research is needed to understand the potential utility of ACT and DBT approaches for misophonia intervention.

 Investigations of pharmacological treatments for misophonia have been limited to case studies, most frequently of selective serotonin reuptake inhibitors (SSRIs) such as sertraline and fluoxetine.
 Other case reports discuss how misophonia symptoms may have been secondarily affected by propranolol, risperidone, or methylphenidate prescribed to address other conditions.
 These case studies may provide directions for further research, such as understanding neurophysiological mechanisms and processes that could be targeted through medication and conducting larger randomized controlled trials.
 No medications for misophonia can be considered evidence-based.